 One industry that seems to be exploding is jerky for pets.
-The majority of people I know interested in making jerky is for their pets, and not themselves.
+The majority of people I know interested in making jerky are for their pets and not themselves.
 The great thing about pets is they are not picky about jerky.
-Pets generally just love eating anything containing meat.
-That allows you to sneak healthy ingredients into the jerky where they will not mind.
+Pets generally love eating anything containing meat.
+That allows you to sneak healthy ingredients into the jerky where your pet will not mind.

 Cut of Meat

 You can use pretty much any cut of meat for pets.
 To save money, I recommend using ground beef.
 However, if you use ground beef, you should use a jerky gun to form the shape of jerky.
-Bonuses of using ground beef is that it will be much gentler on their teeth and easier to digest.
-Dogs in particular tend to swallow treats very quickly in anticipation of getting another treat.
-I personally would only consider using a cut of meat like inside round roast for a pet weighing over 30 pounds, if done on a regular basis.
+The bonuses of using ground beef will be much gentler on their teeth and easier to digest.
+Dogs, in particular, tend to swallow treats very quickly in anticipation of getting another treat.
+I would only consider using a cut of meat, such as an inside round roast for a pet weighing over 30 pounds.

 Making Pet Jerky

 You can get tips on how to make jerky from my homemade jerky page.

 Pet Jerky Brands

 Below is a list of some jerky makers that we have reviewed that also sell pet jerky.